bblwq/gta-covid-tracker/README.md

 #### v1.0

 - Initial release!
-Check timly covid-19 situation in the great toronto area.
+Check timly covid-19 situation in the great toronto area
 - Use Tableau for data visulization

 ## Vistor Count